 Vet Teresa Vicens-Prohens x-rayed the bird and found a … Continue reading…

 The RSPCA is investigating and urgently appealing for witnesses after a puppy was dumped in a kennel with the decomposing bodies of her two siblings, in a case which has been described by an RSPCA inspector as one of the “most distressing” she has seen.

-The body of a cormorant was found by a member of the public by the canal in Cromwell Road on 30 January.
+The terrified and poorly dog was found by a member of the public in Grange Road North, Runcorn, on Tuesday (9 October).

 Inspector Lisa Lupson, who is investigating for the animal welfare charity and described … Continue reading…